dariuusss/Data-plotter/README.md

 HOW TO USE PLOTIT?

 To use PlotIT, push the "Run Main" button("Run 'main'" button) and let the magic happen.
 The app has a simple GUI and lets the user choose the functionality he needs by pressing one of the app's buttons.
-TEXT TEXT